 Motivated by the above discussion, this paper uses data from the 2007 American Time Use Survey (ATUS) to model physically active recreational activity participation of adults in a holistic framework.
 Specifically, this paper involves the joint modeling of the duration, location, timing, day of week, and social context of physically active recreational activity engagement.
-The model formulation adopted in this paper is that of the multiple discrete continuous extreme value (MDCEV) model developed by Bhat (2005, 2008) which provides the ability to jointly model the discrete choice dimensions and the continuous time allocation (duration) decision in a simultaneous equations framework.
+The model formulation adopted in this paper corresponds to the mixed multiple discrete continuous extreme value (MDCEV) model developed by Bhat which provides the ability to jointly model the discrete choice dimensions and the continuous time allocation (duration) decision in a simultaneous equations framework (Bhat, 2005, 2008).
+This MDCEV system accommodates the fact that individuals (particularly, adults in our context) may choose to participate in multiple types of physical recreational activity episodes as defined by day of week, time of day, accompaniment, and location